tango-3/COVIDVaccinePatientSlips/README.md

 Looking up patients in Outcomes4Health takes so long many vaccine sites are pre-registering patients (which takes hours).
 Part of the issue is transcribing NHS number and DOB (in the very specific format it demands).
 This takes your list of patients for a vaccine session and for each patient generates a slip with a QR code for their DOB and NHS Number so they can be entered into Outcomes4Health rapidly using barcode scanners that vaccine sites have available.

+## Q&A
+We have create a [discussion area](https://github.com/tango-3/COVIDVaccinePatientSlips/discussions) for Q&A, please feel free to post questions and we will try to respond in a timely manner.
 ## New Features

-The project is constantly evolving to the needs of vaccine clinics.
+The project is constantly evolving to the needs of vaccine clinics, bugs can be logged and new features can be requested and track on [here](https://github.com/tango-3/COVIDVaccinePatientSlips/issues).
 If you want to try and test the latest features, checkout the [development version](https://github.com//tango-3/COVIDVaccinePatientSlips/tree/dev).

 ## Video Demo